 Pasta Salad with Italian Sausage

 This Pasta Salad with Italian Sausage also has zucchini, roasted red pepper, and olives, and this is a big favorite in my family and I make it occasionally for family parties!
-You can use a lot less pasta and more sausage, zucchini, peppers, and olives if you want a low-carb version.
+Make No-Pasta Low-Carb Salad with Zucchini, Italian Sausage, Red Pepper, and Olives if you want a low-carb version.
 Use Salad Recipes for more recipes like this one.

 Have you ever made a mistake that turned out to have such a happy result that you didn’t mind it at all?
 That’s how I felt last Saturday after I started to make this Pasta Salad with Italian Sausage to take to a family party in honor of my niece Sophie’s baptism.
 I had just started cooking the zucchini and had the sausage browning, when I realized I needed to call to get directions to the celebration.
 Then my niece’s husband gently told me that the baptism was *next* Saturday.

 Okay, so I felt a bit foolish, but since this recipe had been in need of new photos for the longest time I now had a free day and plenty of time to take photos.
 And I was able to give most of the salad to my sister Pam, who wasn’t feeling great that day, so she didn’t have to make dinner for her family!
 This pasta salad with Italian sausage, zucchini, roasted red peppers, and olives is one that has been a favorite in my family for years but if you want a low-carb version check out No-Pasta Low-Carb Salad with Zucchini, Italian Sausage, Red Pepper, and Olives!
 And whichever version you choose, hope you enjoy!

 What ingredients do you need for this recipe?

 - turkey Italian Sausage, or use pork sausage if you prefer

 - Dreamfield’s Penne (affiliate link) or other penne pasta of your choice